-The 2001 legislature provided an additional three-year carryforward on any unexpired tax credit that exists as of the tax year of the taxpayer that begins in the 2001 calendar year.
-This means the certificate holder of these certificates may carry forward unused credits for a total of six years.
+The 2001 legislature provided an additional three-year carryforward on any unexpired tax credit that exists as of the tax year that begins in the 2001 calendar year.
+This means that the certificate holder may carry forward unused credits for a total of six years.